bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kaluznin.md

 * This unconventional attire prompted the joke among his students that Kaluznin is the "only real doctor of the Department".
 * On the other hand, Kaluznin sometimes found it difficult to part with old clothing.
 * To the secretary's dismay, she later saw a smiling Lev Arkad'evich, jacket in hand, puzzled by how it came to be in the bin.
-* His clever and gentle humour, his aristocratically cultivated manner and free spirit, his extraordinary friendliness and openness to his companions, his clear and strict rejection of all forms of discrimination (be they nationally, religiously or politically based), his everyday deeds and reflections leave memories that will not disappear for a generation.

 Born 31 January 1914, Moscow, Russia.
 Died 6 December 1990, Moscow, Russia.